 Dysphagia, trouble swallowing, is a frequent complication in all forms of Myositis.
-Symptoms can include inability to start the swallowing process, pain, an excessive amount of saliva, persistent coughing or choking while swallowing, frequent heartburn, overnight coughing, feeling like something is stuck in the throat or chest, and taking much longer than normal to finish a meal.
+Symptoms can include the inability to start the swallowing process, pain, an excessive amount of saliva, persistent coughing or choking while swallowing, frequent heartburn, overnight coughing, feeling like something is stuck in the throat or chest, and taking much longer than normal to finish a meal.

 Video Explanation of Dysphagia